“You Can Do It” Video Class – Lesson #3

 - Finally, you need to make sure that when picking among alternative goals that take you from where you are now to where you would like to be, these must be measurable in terms of attainment as well as the quality of success.
 If you feel the achievement of these goals is very easy, and pretty much any effort gets you there, then you might not actually be working with realistic goals.
 You might be disappointed with the results because it may well turn out that it doesn’t really get you to where you need to go

 So, what are you big objectives?

 Subscribe to our YouTube Channel

-Our YouTube Channel is growing each week.
-It is our desire to provide you with resources and tools to "assist you in creating a better day today for a better life tomorrow based on the teachings of Jesus Christ."
+We are delighted to see our YouTube Channel expanding.
+Our goal is to offer you resources and tools that can help you "create a better day today for a better life tomorrow based on the teachings of Jesus Christ."

 Would you like to support the efforts of the Preacher’s Pen?
 Or would you like to just buy us a cup of coffee?